American Royal Fern

 Behavior

-The American Royal Fern is a long-lived perennial that brings a prehistoric, architectural aesthetic to the landscape.
-Unlike many other ferns that hide their spores on the undersides of leaves, this species is 'dimorphic,' producing specialized fertile leaflets at the very tips of its green fronds.
-These clusters look remarkably like flower panicles, earning the plant its other common name, the 'Flowering Fern.'
-It emerges in the spring as stout, silvery-green fiddleheads that unfurl with impressive speed.
+The American Royal Fern is a long-lived perennial that brings a sense of prehistoric grandeur to wet landscapes.
+Unlike many other ferns that hide their spores on the undersides of leaves, this species is 'dimorphic,' meaning it produces specialized fertile leaflets at the tips of its fronds.
+These clusters emerge green and transform into a striking golden-brown, resembling a floral crown, which gives the plant its 'Royal' name.
+It is a slow-growing species that can live for decades, eventually forming massive, hummock-like root masses.

 EverydayEarth exclusive